xullnn/ls_pull_over_push/230/readme.md

 ---

-For any event triggered in a webpage, what are the default starting and ending DOM objects of the event dispatching path?
+For any event triggered on a webpage, what are the default starting and ending object of the event dispatching path?

 ---